slowburn-dev/DataConfig/Misc/Docs/src/Examples.md

 ## Writer API Alternatives

 In the example above we're deserializing `FColor` by writing into its member fields separately, which is a bit dumb.
-In this case DataConfig do support some better alternatives.
+In this case DataConfig do support better alternatives.

-Since we know that `FColor` is POD type we can construct one by filling the correct bit pattern.
-In this case `FDcPropertyWriter` allow struct property to be coerced from blob:
+Since we know that `FColor` is POD type we can construct one by filling in correct bit pattern.
+In this case `FDcPropertyWriter` allow struct property to be coerced from a blob:

 ```c++
 //	DataConfig/Source/DataConfigExtra/Private/DataConfig/Extra/Deserialize/DcDeserializeColor.cpp